nasqueron/operations/roles/webserver-content/README.md

 the folder, and your init.sls will do the rest.

-If not, two strategies exist: you can use node.filter_by_role in your init.sls too or perhaps more simply you can document in init.sls this roles can't be deployed directly, and make references to sls files in the pillar (without final .sls extension).
+If not, two strategies exist: you can use node.filter_by_role in your init.sls too or perhaps more simply you can document in init.sls these roles can't be deployed directly, and make references to sls files in the pillar (without final .sls extension).